 Training and peer learning to expand capacity and opportunities for climate communication, education, and action across Greater Minnesota

-This collaborative project addresses awareness-raising, education, and capacity needs identified by the United Nations Sustainable Development Goals (SDGs), including SDG 13 — to take urgent action to combat climate change and its impacts.
+This collaborative project addressed awareness-raising, education, and capacity needs identified by the United Nations Sustainable Development Goals (SDGs), including SDG 13 — to take urgent action to combat climate change and its impacts.

 In a survey distributed by MCAP to Regional Sustainable Development Partnership (RSDP) staff, we identified climate misinformation and controversy as barriers to engaging in climate conversations, indicating a clear need for training and support for fostering constructive dialogue.
 Research suggests that local stories and messengers can make a difference when the message is framed correctly, illuminating personal observations of changes and presenting concrete, action-oriented arguments in support of climate change.

-This pilot project will train 20 trusted community messengers across Greater Minnesota in solutions-oriented climate change communication.
-And it will support participants in engaging in community-based conversations.
+This pilot project trained 20 trusted community messengers across Greater Minnesota in solutions-oriented climate change communication and supported participants in engaging in community-based conversations.

 This project is funded by

 - The University of Minnesota (U of M) Global Programs and Strategy Alliance (GPS Alliance)

 - University of Minnesota Sustainable Development Goals Initiative